-Any data types not listed above are not supported.
+Any data types not listed above aren't supported.

 How often does it sync?

 The push to Salesforce feature allows you to sync activity data from visitors and accounts in Pendo to Contact and Account objects in Salesforce on a daily basis.
-This data then becomes available to be used in Salesforce workflows, reports, and activities.
-It also become accessible to other applications that can connect to Salesforce
+This data becomes available in Salesforce workflows, reports, and activities.
+It also become accessible to other applications that can connect to Salesforce.

-The push feature operates a reverse of Pendo’s existing Salesforce (pull) integration.
-It uses the same contact and account objects that metadata fields are pulled from to push out selected information from Pendo.
-The mappings use the same authentication key as Salesforce pull, so this will need to be setup and working correctly in order for the push feature to work.
+The push feature is the reverse of Pendo’s existing Salesforce (pull) integration.
+It uses the same contact and account objects that metadata fields are pulled from to push selected information from Pendo.
+The mappings use the same authentication key as Salesforce pull, so this must be set up and working correctly for the push feature to work.

 What data can be pushed to Salesforce?

-Since push to Salesforce is based on specific Account or Visitor reports, it’s important to consider the date range for the report.
-Although the data syncs nightly it will always respect the report’s date range.
-So, for example, users will want to think through whether it’s more valuable to sync data from the last 7 or 30 days for a particular report.
+Since push to Salesforce is based on specific account or visitor reports, it’s important to consider the date range for the report.
+Although the data syncs nightly, it always respects the report’s date range.
+So, for example, consider whether it’s more valuable to sync data from the last 7 or 30 days for a particular report.

 What are the fields that Pendo is writing to in Salesforce?

-To avoid any issues, Pendo only writes to custom, namespaced fields in Salesforce.
-Therefore before setting up push the Salesforce admin will need to create specific fields within the Account or Contact object to hold the data from Pendo.
-These fields must be pre-pended with “Pendo_”.
-So for example, a recommended destination field name for “time on site” from a report with the date range of “last 30 days” would be “Pendo_TimeOnSite_Last30Days”.
-Only destination fields that are named correctly will be available for mapping when the Salesforce push is set up.
+For example, a recommended destination field name for “time on site” from a report with the date range of “last 30 days” would be “Pendo_TimeOnSite_Last30Days”.
+Only destination fields that are named correctly are available for mapping when the Salesforce push is set up.

-What happens if there is no matching account or contact in Salesforce?
+What happens if there's no matching Account or Contact in Salesforce?

 The Salesforce push relies on the same objects that are setup for pulling data into Pendo.
-Pendo will only push data into matching objects.
-It will not create new records in Salesforce.
-If no matching record is found the data will not push out to Salesforce.
+Pendo only pushes data into matching objects.
+It doesn't create new records in Salesforce.
+If no matching record is found, the data doesn't push to Salesforce.

-When creating Account or Visitor reports, the report will only show data rows of Accounts or Visitors that meet the segment and date range criteria.
-When utilizing our Salesforce Push Integration with a report, you may notice additional rows that would not normally be included in the report - and these row’s may have “0”s for values.
+When creating account or visitor reports, the report only shows data rows of account or visitors that meet the segment and date range criteria.
+When using our Salesforce Push Integration with a report, you might notice additional rows that wouldn't normally be included in the report.
+These row’s might have zeros (0) for values.

-Why? - These empty rows are necessary for Salesforce Push because Accounts/Visitors without data still need to be mapped 1:1 with Salesforce objects.
+These empty rows are necessary for Salesforce Push because account or visitors without data must still be mapped one-to-one with Salesforce objects.

-Will these empty rows overwrite my data in Salesforce? - No. The empty row values that are sent to Salesforce with our Salesforce Push Integration will not overwrite data that has been sent to and stored in Salesforce.
+The empty row values that are sent to Salesforce with our Salesforce Push Integration don't overwrite data that has been sent to and stored in Salesforce.

 Does Pendo store the Salesforce API username and password?

-We do not store the username and password in Pendo; we use the Salesforce OAuth 2.0 authorization method to obtain a token for that user that we store.
+We don't store the username and password in Pendo.
+We use the Salesforce OAuth 2.0 authorization method to obtain a token for users that we store.

 That token can be revoked at any time by the Salesforce Admin.

-If the pull is working correctly, data will appear instantly on the account details page for a specific account, however it can take up to 1 hour for it to appear in report lists.
-Check back periodically to see if it’s been updated.
+If the pull is working correctly, data appears instantly on the Account details page for a specific Account.
+However, it can take up to one hour for it to appear in report lists.
+Check periodically to see if it’s been updated.